 Related job titles: Internal IT auditor, security auditor

 As you gain experience in cybersecurity, several paths can open up for advancement into more specialized roles.
-These are just a few of the many options for mid-level and advanced cybersecurity professionals.
+These are just a few options for mid-level and advanced cybersecurity professionals.

 Feeder role: Systems administrator, information security analyst